 VDOT has inspectors on site to ensure work is carried out appropriately, and according to state specifications.

-If you have a concern, please call VDOT’s Public Affairs Office at (540) 899-4288 or send an e-mail to Fredericksburginfo@VDOT.Virginia.Gov.
+If you have a concern, please call VDOT’s Customer Service Center at 1-800-FOR-ROAD (800-367-7623) or send an e-mail to customerservice@VDOT.Virginia.Gov.
 We will be happy to review and discuss your individual concerns and questions.